aiidateam/aiida-core/docs/source/howto/workflows.rst

 .. note::

-    For more details on the concept of a workflow, and the different between a work function and a work chain, please see the corresponding :ref:`topics section<topics:workflows:concepts>`.
+    For more details on the concept of a workflow, and the difference between a work function and a work chain, please see the corresponding :ref:`topics section<topics:workflows:concepts>`.

 Work function
 -------------

 A *work function* is a process function that calls one or more calculation functions and *returns* data that has been *created* by the calculation functions it has called.
-Writing a work function that can be stored in the provenance simply involves writing a Python function that calls a set of calculation functions with the desired logic and decorating it with the ``@workfunction`` decorator:
+Writing a work function, whose provenance is automatically stored, is as simple as writing a Python function and decorating it with the ``@workfunction`` decorator:

 .. code-block:: python